-Research Proposal
+Research Seminar

-The research proposal is an attempt to confront the student early on with the problem of defining and evaluating a worthwhile research program.
-The subject of the proposal is distinct from that of the thesis research.
-The examination at which the research proposal is defended is held no later than 90 days after the notification of a student's completion of the cumulative examination requirement.
-A written proposal is submitted to the committee no later than two weeks before the examination.
-A passing grade on this examination admits the student to Ph.D. candidacy.
+The research seminar is an attempt to confront the student early on with the problem of defining and evaluating a worthwhile research program.
+The subject of the seminar may be similar to that of the thesis research.
+The examination at which the research seminar is defended is held no later than 90 days after the notification of a student's completion of the cumulative examination requirement.
+A written report is submitted to the committee no later than two weeks before the examination.
+A passing grade on this examination admits the student to PhD candidacy.